 Help others: Click Here to send review or send us your review to reviews@threebestrated.com.
 Negative and positive review will be used for rating.
 Make a difference.

-Fort Phantom Hill is part of the Texas Forts Trail, a 650-mile highway tour of historic Texas forts in West Central Texas.
-It was originally known as the “Post on the Clear Fork of the Brazos,” the fort was occupied by the U.S. Army from 1851 until 1854.
-Shortly after the army abandoned Fort Phantom Hill, a fire destroyed most of the log walls and thatched roofs of the post’s buildings.
-However, much remains of the old fort for visitors to explore, inspect and study, including three original stone buildings (an intact stone powder magazine, a stone guardhouse, and an almost-intact commissary or warehouse), more than a dozen stone chimneys, and stone foundations from the original fort.
-The primary 38-acre site of Fort Phantom Hill was contributed to the Fort Phantom Foundation in 1997 by Mr. and Mrs. Jim Alexander of Abilene.
-The site has been open to the public since 1972 and is presently maintained and operated by the foundation.
-Fort Phantom Hill is wheelchair accessible.
+Fort Phantom Hill is an integral part of the Texas Forts Trail, a captivating 650-mile scenic journey through historic Texas forts in the West Central region.
+Originally named the "Post on the Clear Fork of the Brazos," this fort was occupied by the U.S. Army from 1851 to 1854.
+The site boasts three well-preserved stone buildings, including an intact stone powder magazine, a stone guardhouse, and a nearly intact commissary or warehouse.
+Additionally, over a dozen stone chimneys and the stone foundations from the original fort provide a fascinating glimpse into its history.
+The primary 38-acre site of Fort Phantom Hill was generously contributed to the Fort Phantom Foundation in 1997 by Mr. and Mrs. Jim Alexander of Abilene.
+Since 1972, the site has been open to the public and is presently maintained and operated by the foundation.
+Accessibility is a priority at Fort Phantom Hill, as it ensures wheelchair access for all visitors.
+This commitment allows everyone to fully appreciate and enjoy the historical significance and natural beauty of the fort.

 Specialty: